2i2c-org/docs/admin/environment/update-community-image.md

    :alt: Screenshot of the target branch option when opening a GitHub pull request.
    ```

-1. Click *Create pull request* to confirm, which triggers the [repo2docker-action](https://github.com/jupyterhub/repo2docker-action) to build and push your image to the quay.io registry.
+1. Click {gui}`Create pull request` to confirm, which triggers the [repo2docker-action](https://github.com/jupyterhub/repo2docker-action) to build and push your image to the quay.io registry.

 1. When the GitHub actions have completed, it is important to test your image is working as expected by following either [Test the custom image on a 2i2c hub](#customize-image:test-hub) or [Test the custom image with Binder](#customize-image:test-binder).